cherryaudio/docs/content/collections/cherry-audio/poly-fm-station.md

         text: 'EG Station'
       -
         type: text
-        text: ' module.
+        text: ' module in mono and poly versions.
 Intended to sit directly beneath FM station, its eight ADSR envelope generators should be plenty to cover any EG mod needs when using FM Station.
-That said, '
+That said, the '
       -
         type: text
         marks: